First off, let's present the verse in question:

-Every time I hear this verse brought up by a preacher or teacher they alwaysinterpret it to mean God will hold them accountable based on how accurately (or inaccurately) they deduced the meaning of whatever scripture they were teaching on a given day.
+Second, I know of no one, not even the most highly educated man, who has a complete grasp of the bible.
+Yet every time I hear this verse (brought up by a preacher or teacher) they always interpret it to mean God will hold them accountable based on how accurately (or inaccurately) they deduced the meaning of whatever scripture they were teaching on a given day.
 That's true.
 A lot of false teachers will be sweating at the Judgment Seat of Christ.
-That said, if God were to judge us on how well we knew the bible, we'd all be in serious trouble.
-And this is what these guys mean when they stand up there and say things like, "I'm taking on an awful responsibility just by being up here teaching you these things."
-Pious and inaccurate.
+That said, if God were to judge us on how well we knew the Bible, we'd all be in serious trouble.
+This is what these guys mean when they stand up there and say things like, “I'm taking on an awful responsibility just by being up here teaching you these things.”
+Pious and totally inaccurate.

 The apostle Peter qualifies what James wrote:

 Paul...wrote to you...in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.
 (2 Peter 3:15-16)

 The context seems to suggest a deeper motive: the error of unprincipled men. (vs. 17) These are folks who are mishandling God's word out of some dark motive.
 (See 1 Pet.
 2:10ff)

 The first rule of exegesis is context.
 Always look at a verse's context when determining the meaning.
 What is James speaking of immediately following verse 1?
 The tongue and how much trouble it causes when not controlled.
 When you get all the way down to chapter 4, he says, “What is the source of quarrels and conflicts among you?”